Traditional Chinese Medicine

 Medicinal herbs are powerful

-Over the past thousands of years, Traditional Chinese medicine has made the most of the all natural herbs, mushrooms, and roots available to us.
+Over the past thousands of years, Traditional Chinese medicine has made the most of the all-natural herbs, mushrooms, and roots available to us.
 These materials have been used to heal all kinds of inflammation in the body.

 And it’s backed by the modern world — both by clinical studies proving effectiveness, and the World Health Organization has recognized them as medicine.
 Currently, there are over 40,000 practitioners in the US alone, and more than 50% of Americans use Traditional Chinese Medicine, making it increasingly more accepted and used.